Brent-Tunnicliff/demo-comic-rn/README.md

 ## Setup

 Install React Native dependancies found [here](https://reactnative.dev/docs/environment-setup?guide=native&platform=ios#installing-dependencies).
+Make sure you have the same version of ruby installed as listed in the `.ruby_version` file.
+[RVM](https://rvm.io) is the recomended ruby manager.
 Then run the following to get the project ready for running:
     - `yarn install`
     - `bundle install`